 Coding Bootcamp vs Certification: Which Is the Right Choice for Your Career?

 Coding bootcamps and certifications are great ways to upgrade your skills and gain access to better job opportunities.
-However, when you compare a coding bootcamp vs a certification, you’ll realize that they offer different benefits and one might be better suited than the other depending on where you are in your career.
+However, when you compare a coding bootcamp vs a certificate, you’ll realize that they offer different benefits and one might be better suited than the other depending on where you are in your career.
 If you’re wondering which one to choose, you’ve come to the right place.